 Notwithstanding the gaps and capacity issues facing communities, it was also clear from the situation assessment that community tourism enterprises and most communities are enthusiastic and passionate about participating in the tourism sector.
-This will help immeasurably in strengthening the foundation on which to build a strong community tourism sector in Jamaica.
+This will augur well for the foundation on which to build a strong community tourism sector in Jamaica.